eclipse-theia/theia-website/src/docs/user_ai.md

 See capabilities used in a real workflow in the following video:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/lxwe5l5dQqk?si=8ewufrRGOyqZWfM8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+#### Memory

+By default, every chat session starts from scratch: whatever an agent figured out about your project in one session is gone in the next.
+The **Memory** capability changes that.
+When enabled, the agent maintains a persistent, wiki-style knowledge base for the current workspace — short, single-concept articles about project facts, conventions, environment quirks and standing decisions — and consults it at the start of a task instead of rediscovering the same details every time.

+The knowledge base is kept per workspace in Theia's workspace metadata store, so it does not clutter your project and is not accidentally committed.
+Prompts can refer to its location through the `{{memoryDirectory}}` variable, which resolves to the absolute path of the memory directory for the current workspace.
+This makes it possible to reference the knowledge base from your own [prompt fragments](#prompt-fragments) or [custom agents](#custom-agents) as well.

+Memory is **opt-in** and off by default.
+Enable it per request via the Memory capability chip in the chat input, or turn it on permanently for an agent in the [AI Configuration view](#ai-configuration).

+Keep in mind that the agent decides what is worth remembering.
+Reviewing the knowledge base occasionally is worthwhile, since an incorrect note will otherwise be carried into future sessions.

 #### Generic Capabilities Panel